Swapnajoy/Mini_Transfomer_Project/README.md

 # 📌 Overview
-This project explores the architecture, training and inference of large language models from scratch using PyTorch.
-It also focusses on the LSTM architecture from the pre-transfomre era for comparison.
-The following have been covered:
+This project explores the architecture, training, and inference of large language models from scratch using PyTorch.
+It also revisits the LSTM architecture from the pre-transformer era to provide historical and performance-based comparison.

+The following model types are implemented and analyzed:

-Encoder-only models (e.g., BERT-style)
+Encoder-only Transformers (e.g., BERT-style)

-Decoder-only models (e.g., GPT-style)
+Decoder-only Transformers (e.g., GPT-style)

-Full Seq2Seq models (Transformer-based translation)
+Full Seq2Seq Transformers (e.g., for machine translation)

-Baseline RNN model using LSTMs
+Baseline RNN model using LSTM

 Document the observations during: